 - What problems do the characters have that you also have?

-Journaling as a Means of Keeping Records
+Prompts for Journaling as a Way to Keep Records

 - Keep track of the exercise you get.
 Anything that picks up your heart rate counts!